 - Ghee is rich in vitamin A, D, E, and K. We know from my Core Essentials review that vitamin A is integral in cell integrity and differentiation, and has strong anti-oxidant funtions to help protect our bodies from stress!
 Vitamin D works in conjunction with vitamin A and is especially important in the regulation of calcium metabolism and normal calcification within the body!
 The anti-oxidant effects of vitamin E help reduce the oxidation of lipid membranes and prevent the breakdown of nutrients by oxygen.
 Meanwhile, vitamin K is vital to our health by supporting healthy blood clotting and coagulation.

 - It can help you lose weight?!
 Yeah, true.
 Healthy fats are part of a balanced diet and can help you lose weight.
 Ghee is rich in conjugated lineolic acid, or CLA, and in preliminary studies, CLA has shown positive results towards reducin appetite levels and weight loss.

 - Oh.
 Did I mention it tastes and smells AMAAAAZING!

 Well, you can buy it!
 Amazon stocks it.

 Or, if you’ve been spending too much time with me, you can make it!

-2 cups of butter will make ~2 cups of ghee!
+2 cups of butter will make just about 2 cups of ghee

-Ghee can be stored on the counter in a sealed container for 3 months, or longer, in the fridge!
-I usually make a 4 cup batch and keep one pint jar on the counter and one in the fridge until the first is done 🙂
+Ghee can be store on the counter in a sealed container for 3 months, and much longer in the fridge!
+I usually make a 4 cup batch and keep one jar on the counter and one in the fridge till the first one is done!

 PIN IT FOR LATER!